idvorkin/idvorkin.github.io/_d/90days.md

 - Different in turn around vs sustaining success

+#### Time to plan execution, or time for collective learning

-Are you making a decision, or having collective learning and decision making.
+You have two paths to execute - A) making a decision and planning execution, or B) having collective learning and decision making.
+Before planning you should make sure of the following:

+- **Awareness**.
+A critical mass of people is aware of the need for change.
+- **Diagnosis**.
+You know what needs to be changed and why.
+- **Vision**.
+You have a compelling vision and a solid strategy.
+- **Plan**.
+You have the expertise to put together a detailed plan.
+- **Support**.
+You have sufficiently powerful alliances to support implementation.

-- Be clear on which you're doing.
+Alos, be clear on which of these you're doing.

 #### Avoid land mines